1. Please register at mtfest.com

 All performers receive a certificate of participation and comment sheets.
 In competitive divisions, first, second, third, and honorable mention ribbons may be awarded.
 Awards will be announced immediately after the completion of each division.

-No requests for special scheduling will be accepted after April 8 of the event year.
+No requests for special scheduling will be accepted after a date TBD of the event year.

 Students must bring 2 judging sheets downloaded from mtfest.com which are available after the schedule is published.
 Students must provide one published score with all measures numbered, and which must not bear the student’s or teacher’s name.